-If a learner needs to contact their parents or carers they will be allowed to use the school phone in the office.
+If a learner needs to contact their parents or carers they will be allowed to use the school phone.

-Parents are advised to contact their child via the school office, exceptions may be permitted on a case-by-case basis, as approved by the Headteacher.
+Parents are advised to contact their child via the school office.
+Exceptions may be permitted on a case-by-case basis, as approved by the Headteacher.